 - 1. Start the ThinkPad Setup program.
-See "Using the ThinkPad Setup program" on page 65. - 2.
-Select Config → Network.
+See "Using the ThinkPad Setup program" on page 75. - 2.
+Select Config \rightarrow Network.
 The Network submenu is displayed. - 3.
 Select a corresponding option for the Wake on LAN feature. - 4.
-Press the F10 key to save and exit.
+Press F10.
+A Setup Confirmation window is displayed.
+Click Yes to save the configuration and exit the ThinkPad Setup program.